reganmarie/greendelacreme/README.md

 #### Green_Creme Directory

-Green de la Creme's backend microservice, located in the "green_creme" directory.
-We'll break it down step-by-step.
+This is a walkthrough of Green de la Creme's backend, located in the "green_creme" directory.
+We'll break it down step-by-step:

-First  we have a "migrations" file which contains all the migration files for our SQL database.
-This includes a forum table, blog table, users table, forum replies table, and blog comments table.
+First, you see a "migrations" file containing all the migration files for the SQL database.
+This includes the forum table, blog table, users table, forum replies table, and blog comments table.

-In the "queries" directory, we have several repositories to handle all the CRUD functions for each of our tables.
-This includes an accounts repository for getting and creating accounts, a blogs repository for handling all of the CRUD functions for blogs, a blog comments repository for getting all blog comments and deleting blog comments, a forums repository for handling all CRUD functions for forums, and a forum replies repository for getting all forum replies and deleting forum replies.
-We also have a "pool.py" file to connect to our database.
+Next, in the "queries" directory, several repositories handle all the CRUD functions for each table.
+This includes an accounts repository for accounts, blogs, blog comments, forums, and forum replies.
+There is also a `pool.py` file that connects to the database.

-Each repository has Pydantic models to define the structure of our data.
-For example, the Pydantic models for accounts include an `Error` class, a `DuplicateAccountError` class, an `AccountIn` class for creating an account, an `AccountOut` class for returning an account, and an `AccountOutWithPassword` class for returning an account with its hashed password.
+Each repository has Pydantic models to define the structure of the data.
+For example, the Pydantic models for accounts include an `Error` class, a `DuplicateAccountError` class, an `AccountIn` class, and an `AccountOutWithPassword` class for returning an account with its hashed password.

-Similarly, we have Pydantic models for blogs, blog comments, and forums that define the structure of our data.
-Each model has an `Error` class for handling errors, as well as an `In` class for creating data and an `Out` class for returning data.
+Similarly, there are Pydantic models for blogs, blog comments, and forums.
+Each Pydantic model has an `Error` class to handle errors, an `In` class for creating data, and an `Out` class to return data.

-Our "routers" file contains all the FastAPI endpoints for blogs, accounts, forums, blog comments, forum replies, as well as account functions such as login, logout, and signup.
+The "routers" file contains the FastAPI endpoints for blogs, accounts, forums, blog comments, forum replies, and account functions such as login, logout, and signup.

-And lastly, we have a "tests" directory containing unit tests for our blog and forum endpoints to ensure the accuracy of our code.
+Last, there is a "tests" directory, which has unit tests for blog and forum endpoints to ensure the accuracy of the code.

-Together, all these components work seamlessly to create the ultimate social media site for plant owners.
+Together, all these components work seamlessly to create the ultimate social media experience for plant owners.

 ### FastAPI Endpoints